tomfun/ero-like/i2p.md

 `/api/report` should be used.

 ## proxy
-I2P router has defaults as I2Pd but [listed here](http://127.0.0.1:7657/help#reachabilityhelp)
-I2Pd is highly configurable and you can have SOCKS and HTTP proxy.
-Usually both enabled.
+I2P router has by default only http proxy on the same port as I2Pd by defaults.
+See "I2P HTTPS/SOCKS/HTTP Proxy" at page [i2ptunnelmgr console page](http://127.0.0.1:7657/i2ptunnelmgr) I2Pd is highly configurable and you can have SOCKS and HTTP proxy - both enabled by default.
 Default HTTP proxy is : port 4444 and host 127.0.0.1.

 ```shell